chienjchienj/Chrome/README.md

 Backlog
 ===

-/*
-  — TO DO : rewire addSelection to recompute xpath on each new element Add.
-  — TO DO : recompute highlighted DOM elements on each add — TODO : Merge the two select buttons to one
-      If new button is pressed when still defining column and has already more than one item selected in column then automatically save the current column and move on to the new column */
-— TODO : To repopulated highlighting and
 — TODO : Make notifications bar small and petite with close button — TODO : Ability to toggle bar at the bottom between visibility and non-visibility — TODO : Column Name focused when [enter] is do nothing